tango-controls/fandango/doc/recipes/DynamicDS_and_Simulators.rst

 UseEvents property
 ------------------

-Example:

-    UseEvents:yes: Will enable polling+events for State and for any other attribute if change event is configured in jive.
-    UseEvents:(PNV*|WBAT*|State): It will enable polling+events only for state and attributes starting by PNV or WBAT.

 If UseEvents contains 'yes','true' or a list of attributes the dynamic push events will become enabled for those attributes that have relative/absolute change events configured.

 Events will be pushed if after an evaluation of the attribute its value has changed above the change events range.
 Events will be pushed always as Change Events.